Unlocking therapeutic cell migration

 Under normal circumstances, FL2 selectively severs microtubules at the cell’s leading edge which suppresses the rate and directionality of cell movement.
 However, when inhibited, FL2 causes cells to shift into a accelerated movement state.

 Due to its significant impact on cell movement, MicroCures believes that the ability to silence FL2 activity has the potential to play an important therapeutic role in enhancing and accelerating tissue, nerve and organ repair.
-Based on this, the company is currently developing topical/local siRNA-based inhibitors of FL2 for evaluation in the treatment of excisional wound repair, dermal burn repair, corneal burn repair and cavernous nerve repair/regeneration.
+Based on this, the company is currently developing topical/local siRNA-based inhibitors of FL2 to promote the regeneration/repair of the cornea, skin, and cavernous nerve.

 “Depletion of FL2 from mammalian tissue culture cells results in a more than two-fold increase in the rate of cell movement, in part due to a significant increase in directional motility.”